Irish Wolfhound Common Health Concerns

 As previously stated above, these screenings are performed by BOARD CERTIFIED Veterinary Cardiologists.
 Boarded veterinary cardiologists with Diplomate status in either the ACVIM (American College of Veterinary Internal Medicine/Cardiology subspecialty) or the ECVIM (European College of Veterinary Internal Medicine/Cardiology).

-Advanced heart evaluations/screenings include NON-INVASIVE:
+Advanced heart evaluations/screenings are NON-INVASIVE and MUST include the following:

-1—EKG, ECG or Electrocardiogram which is a paper or digital recording of the electrical signals in the heart.
-It is used to determine heart rate, heart rhythm and other information regarding the heart's condition.
-It shows electrical currents of the heart and will reveal, but not always, arrhythmia’s or abnormal rhythms.
+1—EKG, ECG, or Electrocardiogram, which is a paper or digital recording of the electrical signals in the heart.
+It is used to determine heart rate, heart rhythm, and other information regarding the heart's condition.
+It shows electrical currents of the heart and will reveal, but not always, arrhythmias or abnormal rhythms.

 Notably, Boxers and Doberman breeds are required to submit Holter Event Monitor tests (24-hour ambulatory EKG) in addition to the above screenings as part of the OFA Advanced Cardiac Database for Breeders.
-If this “gold standard” for Boxers and Dobermans includes Holter Monitor results then I argue that it most certainly should be the gold standard for Irish Wolfhounds as well.
+If this “gold standard” for Boxers and Dobermans includes Holter Monitor results, then I argue that it most certainly should be the gold standard for Irish Wolfhounds as well.

-Myth #1: An EKG will reveal all arrhythmia’s or abnormal rhythms.
+Myth #1: An EKG will reveal all arrhythmias or abnormal rhythms.

 Truth: AN EKG does not reveal aberrations nor does it clear the hound of DCM, abnormalities of the pericardium, possible tumors, blood clots, etc..
 Only an Echocardiogram can do this.
 All Cardiologist experts view ANNUAL Echocardiograms as a critical component in order to even consider diagnosing dogs as normal.

-Myth #2: My local veterinarian listened to my Wolfhound’s heart with a stethoscope and it sounded fine.
+Myth #2: My local veterinarian listened to my Wolfhound’s heart with a stethoscope, and it sounded fine.

 Myth #3: My local Veterinarian is qualified to diagnose my Wolfhound’s heart health.

 Truth: Diagnosing cardiac disease in Irish Wolfhounds is not within the confines of the general veterinarian practitioner unless they have received advanced training in the subspecialty of congenital heart disease.
 This would include ACVIM (American College of Veterinary Internal Medicine/Cardiology subspecialty) or the ECVIM (European College of Veterinary Internal Medicine/Cardiology).
-Further, the Orthopedic Foundation for Animals (OFA) and its Advanced Cardiac Database (ACA) has become the standard for canine cardiac exams for Breeder clearances.
-OFA will not consider results from general practitioners or other specialists to submit examination findings as they are not qualified to do so.
+Further, the Orthopedic Foundation for Animals (OFA) and its Advanced Cardiac Database (ACA) have become the standard for canine cardiac exams for Breeder clearances.
+OFA will not consider results from general practitioners or other specialists to submit examination findings, as they are not qualified to do so.

-Myth#4: My Wolfhound had his heart checked once already and it was fine, I do not need to do it again as he seems fine.
+Myth#4: My Wolfhound had his heart checked once already, and it was fine; I do not need to do it again, as he seems fine.

 Truth: Cardiac diseases can develop at any time in the dog’s life.
-Actually a minimum 30% of all IW’s will develop Atrial Fibrillation before the age of 6 years.
+Actually, a minimum 30% of all IW’s will develop Atrial Fibrillation before the age of 6 years.
 Adult-onset or developmental cardiac diseases develop later in life.
 OFA adult-onset clearances are valid for one year from the date of the exam.
 In order for an adult-onset clearance to remain current, exams must be repeated periodically.
-Congenital heart disease can affect the Irish Wolfhound breed from early, mid to late onset ages.
-Many owners do not notice subtle symptoms until the disease is more advanced, diminishing the prognosis as treatment options will depend on how far the disease has progressed.
-Many unsuspecting IW owners have hounds who already have or will develop malignant ventricular arrhythmia's which can be diagnosed by comprehensive annual heart health exams and controlled early on with life-saving, and life-prolonging drugs.
+Congenital heart disease can affect the Irish Wolfhound breed from early, mid, to late onset ages.
+Many owners do not notice subtle symptoms until the disease is more advanced, diminishing the prognosis, as treatment options will depend on how far the disease has progressed.
+Many unsuspecting IW owners have hounds who already have or will develop malignant ventricular arrhythmias, which can be diagnosed by comprehensive annual heart health exams and controlled early on with life-saving and life-prolonging drugs.

-Straightforward: if you desire this breed then you must be prepared for the expenses that come with them, and you’ll need a fat wallet.
-Visit my Expenses page for other costs. as most novice owners do not realize that annual echocardiograms are paramount in the care and maintenance of your Irish Wolfhound.
+Straightforward: if you desire this breed, then you must be prepared for the expenses that come with them, and you’ll need a fat wallet.
+Visit my Expenses page for other costs, as most novice owners do not realize that annual echocardiograms are paramount in the care and maintenance of your Irish Wolfhound.

 For this reason, I require that any new puppy owner MUST purchase and maintain in good standing a pet health insurance policy that provides coverage for Accident, Illness, Hereditary, and Wellness coverage.
 Exam coverage is an option.
 I recommend PetPlan Health Insurance or AKC Pet Health Insurance.
+A decent policy will cost about $250.00 per month and upward.

-I implore all Irish Wolfhound owners to please read my DogMusings Blog Post title, "Irish Wolfhound Heart Health" for a brief but important explanation on necessary, annual, full-scale heart evaluations.
+I implore all Irish Wolfhound owners to please read my DogMusings Blog Post title, "Irish Wolfhound Heart Health," for a brief but important explanation on necessary, annual, full-scale heart evaluations.
 Afterwards, please read the "Holter ECG Ambulatory Monitor" article for more details.

 Portosystemic Shunt (PSS) or Liver Shunt